-GSU HR Policy & Procedures Handbook (Faculty Handbook) Unclassified Personnel Handbook

-3.02 The Program administrator of the academic unit shall hold a full-time appointment in his or her academic unit with the rank of associate or full professor with tenure, with appropriate academic credentials in the unit being considered for accreditation.
-Suggested Evidence of Compliance: Curriculum vita of the administrator or coordinator.
-DISCUSSION OF STATUS RELATIVE TO COMPLIANCE The Department Head/Director caries the rank of Associate Professor and is tenured in the KSLS Department.
-In this capacity, the Department Head also serves as Program Administrator.
-LINK(S) Table 1.04 (also on p. ??)
+GSU HR Policy & Procedures Handbook (Faculty Handbook) Unclassified Personnel Handbook 3.02 The program administrator of the academic unit shall hold a full-time appointment in his or her academic unit with the rank of associate or full professor with tenure, with appropriate academic credentials in the unit being considered for accreditation.
+DISCUSSION

+The Department Head/Director caries the rank of Associate Professor and is tenured in the KSLS Department.
+In this capacity, the Department Head also serves as Program Administration.

+Table 1.04 (also on p. ??)
 Faculty Credential Table

-3.03 The Program administrator of the academic unit shall have a workload assignment and compensation consistent with the prevailing practice within the institution.
+3.03 The program administrator of the academic unit shall have a workload assignment and compensation consistent with the prevailing practice within the instruction.
+DISCUSSION OF STATUS RELATIVE TO COMPLIANCE